SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

 ## Step 4: Prepare web part assets to deploy

-Before uploading the assets to CDN, we first need to build them.
+Before uploading the assets to CDN, you need to build them.

 1. Switch to the console and execute the following `gulp` task: